ansible-middleware/jws/README.md

 ### What does tomcat-vault do

 Allows users to mask passwords and other sensitive strings, and store them in an encrypted Java keystore.
-Using the vault enables you to stop storing clear-text passwords in your Tomcat configuration files, because Tomcat can lookup passwords and other sensitive strings from a keystore using the vault.
+Using the vault enables you to stop storing clear-text passwords in your Tomcat configuration files, because Tomcat can look up passwords and other sensitive strings from a keystore using the vault.

 ### How to enable tomcat-vault

 Before you can enable the tomcat-vault feature, you must follow our documentation on how to create the required files for the feature to function.
 Please visit the [JWS Installation Guide, Chapter 6](https://access.redhat.com/documentation/en-us/red_hat_jboss_web_server/5.7/html-single/installation_guide/index#vault_for_jws) for next steps, and return here once you've generated your vault files.

-Once you have your vault files (`vault.keystore`, `VAULT.dat`, and `vault.properties`), you'll need to set the following variables to point to each file:
+Once you have your vault files (`vault.keystore`, `VAULT.dat` and `vault.properties`), you'll need to set the following variables to point to each file:

     ~~~
     ...